 Specific attendance policies for each course are determined by the instructor and will be stated in writing in the course syllabus.
-These policies reflect the instructor's authority to determine whether students are permitted to make up work missed through absence or tardiness and on what terms.
+These policies reflect the instructor's authority to determine under what terms students may be permitted to make up work missed through absence or tardiness.